 - We provide copies of all documents used to assemble the relationships presented, which are accompanied by citations for easy reference.

 As mentioned above, we can usually complete the initial retainer within 2-3 weeks.
-If additional work is needed, after client approval of proposed costs, the final report has a turnaround of up to 10 weeks, dependent upon research requirements.
-If success is reached with additional time remaining, you will only be billed for actual time used (attorneys on NET30 terms) or the balance will be refunded upon conclusion of the project (non-attorneys who prepaid for the project).
+If additional work is needed, after client approval of proposed costs, the final report has a usual turnaround of up to 10 weeks, dependent upon research requirements.
+If success is reached with additional time remaining, you will only be billed for actual time used (attorneys on NET30 terms) or the balance will be refunded upon the conclusion of the project (non-attorneys who prepaid for the project).

 If an affidavit is required, these are generally completed in 8-10 weeks, depending on the availability of needed official records and certificates that may need to be ordered through the mail.